 In accordance with the CESU cooperative agreement, federal agency scientists and managers are required to have substantial involvement in all CESU projects, often providing technical guidance, participating in data collection, analysis and interpretation, and assisting with report preparation or outreach, among other collaborative activities.
 This is a fundamental strength of the North Atlantic Coast CESU and all of the 17 CESUs in the National Network.
 The joining of the different perspectives of agency and non-federal project participants enriches the quality and successful attainment of each project’s research and management objectives.
-Students are particular benefactors of the CESU experience with first-hand exposure to both federal and academic career paths.
+Students are particular beneficiaries of the CESU experience with first-hand exposure to both federal and academic career paths.
 Learn of other benefits to federal and non-federal CESU partners.

 Beneficiaries of the CESU: Federal and Non-Federal Partners, Students, and Taxpayers